yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Can [action] [amount] times"
 	Example: "Can [Spread Religion] [3] times"

 	Applicable to: Unit

-??? example  "Bonus for units in 2 tile radius 15%"
-	Applicable to: Unit

 ??? example  "Can speed up construction of a building"